 India pharma forecast to grow strongly in 2020

 The rise in exports growth potential is believed to be in response to concerted reforms by the CDSCO and industry quality improvements in the last few years.

-CPhI & P-MEC India – organised by Informa Markets – is set to open its doors to more than 43,000 attendees from 120 countries and 1,500 exhibitors, as new analysis shows a massive improvement in India’s global reputation.
-The India-specific findings of the CPhI Annual Report highlight the significant jumps made by the country in many categories.
+CPHI & P-MEC India – organised by Informa Markets – is set to open its doors to more than 43,000 attendees from 120 countries and 1,500 exhibitors, as new analysis shows a massive improvement in India’s global reputation.
+The India-specific findings of the CPHI Annual Report highlight the significant jumps made by the country in many categories.

 India showed the largest gains in terms of ‘perceived growth potential’ and ‘biologics knowledge’, proving that industry efforts to align standards more closely with the US and Europe, as well as growth in biosimilars, have clearly been noted.
 But perhaps most significantly, these efforts are also being transferred into a reported increased confidence in outlook for 2020.